weismanm12/finances-database/README.md

 After creating the spend_save database, I wanted to write some queries to extract insights from my spending/saving trends.
 I wanted to view information such monthly spending, categorical, and fluctuations in account balances.
 Since this is information I regularly wanted to view, I opted to create database views to have easy access to this information.
 To see the SQL code of how these views were created and sample outputs, see the [database views overview](database_views/views_overview.ipynb).

 ## Power BI Dashboard
 In addition to the database views, I wanted to have a way to visualize my spending habbits.
 I opted to create a Power BI dashboard to do so.
 I imported all tables from the spend_save database as well as one view created in the step above.
-See the data model for the dashboard below:
+See a picture of the dashboard below with annotations describing each visual: